lukebrit27/surv-cloud/README.md

 ## Run
 1. `git clone https://github.com/lukebrit27/surv-cloud.git`
 2. `cd surv-cloud`
-3. `qp build`
+3. `./buildImages.sh`
-4. Copy the .env file in the newly created qpbuild directory out to the top directory: `cp qpbuild/.env .`
-5. Change permissions of all files in the repo to avoid any access issues: `chmod -R 777 *`
+4. Change permissions of all files in the repo to avoid any access issues: `chmod -R 777 *`
-6. `docker-compose up`
+5. `docker-compose up`
-7. If running dashboard images, go to http://localhost:9090
+6. If running dashboard images, go to http://localhost:9090
-8. If not running dashboard images, use `docker attach image_name` to attach to a Surveillance process.
+7. If not running dashboard images, use `docker attach image_name` to attach to a Surveillance process.
 E.g. `docker attach surv-cloud_feed_1`

 ## Images
 The pre-built application images can be found in this docker repository https://hub.docker.com/repository/docker/luke275/surv-cloud/